dmacvicar/terraform-provider-libvirt/docs/providers/libvirt/r/domain.html.markdown

 The `disk` block supports:

 * `volume_id` - (Required) The volume id to use for this disk.
+* `scsi` - (Optional) Use a scsi controller for this disk.
+The controller model is set to `virtio-scsi`
+* `wwn` - (Optional) Specify a WWN to use for the disk if the disk is using a scsi controller, if not specified then a random wwn is generated for the disk

 If you have a volume with a template image, create a second volume using the image as the backing volume, and then use the new volume as the volume for the disk.
 This way the image will not be modified.